OpenNTI/nti.recipes.zodb/README.rst

           them encrypted instead.

 By default, the name of the database is the same as the storage name.
+The storage name's case is preserved (this matters for cross-database references.)

     >>> write(sample_buildout, 'buildout.cfg',
     ... """